History of Liberty

 - has shorter commute times

 Today, Liberty continues to enjoy both residential, commercial development while also maintaining it’s strong sense of history.
-Liberty is home to 5 local historic districts, 7 districts and 7 individual properties on the National Register of Historic Places, a thriving downtown historic Square and surrounding area, 3 museums and many notable sites of interest.
+Liberty is home to 5 local historic districts, seven districts and seven individual properties on the National Register of Historic Places, a thriving downtown historic Square and surrounding area, three museums and many notable sites of interest.